-The championship he had set as the goal was within reach, as the Packers hosted the New York Giants in the NFC title game on a frigid January day at Lambeau Field.
+The championship he had set as the goal was within reach, as the Packers hosted the N.Y.
+Giants in the NFC title game on a frigid January day at Lambeau Field.
 The hard-fought, 23-20 overtime defeat was an opportunity missed, but one McCarthy vowed his team would learn from.

-On its way to 13-3, Green Bay secured the team’s first playoff bye since 1997, and McCarthy tied Mike Sherman for the most wins by a Green Bay coach in his first two seasons with 21.
+Green Bay went 13-3 and secured the team’s first playoff bye since 1997, and McCarthy tied Mike Sherman for the most wins by a Green Bay coach in his first two seasons with 21.

-Behind Brett Favre’s superb final year in Green Bay and the emergence of Grant as the feature back, the Packers with McCarthy as the play-caller finished with the league’s second-ranked offense, their highest ranking since 1983.
+Behind Brett Favre’s superb final year in Green Bay and the emergence of Grant as the feature back, the Packers finished with the league’s No. 2-ranked offense, their highest ranking since 1983.
 They also compiled season totals in points (435) and net yards (5,931) that rank sixth and seventh, respectively, on the franchise’s all-time list.